-The Risk Group of a given agent can be determined from a variety of sources, most notably the current edition of the Biosafety in Microbiological and Biomedical Laboratories, (BMBL).
+The Risk Group of a given agent can be determined from a variety of sources, most notably the BMBL.
 Cell sorting is considered a laboratory procedure hazard because of the potential for aerosol and/or splash exposure.
 Agents that may be worked with at BSL-2 under normal laboratory procedures and practices, may require greater precautions as defined in this document as BSL-2 with enhanced precautions.
 Due to the risk of aerosol exposure in cell sorting, an aerosol management system is required at all biosafety levels and usually consists of a sort chamber evacuation pump equipped with a High Efficiency Particulate Air (HEPA) filter.
 All aerosol management systems require validation (as indicated below), although the frequency of testing increases with increased biosafety levels.